Medicare Part D in Virginia

 Medicare Part D is prescription drug coverage for Medicare beneficiaries.
 According to the Centers for Medicare and Medicaid Services (CMS) nearly a million (930,433) people are covered by Medicare Part D in Virginia in 2018.
 While this coverage is optional, many Medicare beneficiaries in Virginia chose Medicare Part D so they don’t have to pay all their prescription drug costs out of pocket.
 Original Medicare (Part A and Part B) generally doesn’t cover the prescription drugs you take at home.
-Although Part D coverage is optional, you may pay a late-enrollment penalty if you enroll after the period that you’re initially eligible.
+Although Part D coverage is optional, you may pay a late-enrollment penalty if you disenroll after the period that you’re initially eligible.

 How can I get Medicare Part D in Virginia?